simongoricar/Nano/README.md

 made by DefaltSimon, with [discord.py api](https://github.com/Rapptz/discord.py) .

 **1** Features:
-- Spam filter
+- Spam and swearing filter
-- Swearing filter (add words to filterwords.txt)
 - "many" commands ("easy to add your own" - config.py, also !cmd add <> <> to add commands on the fly)
 - settings (see settings.ini)
 - logging with timestamp (logs.txt)